JacobHenner/puppet-azure_pipelines/README.md

 ## Limitations

-This module has been tested on Windows Server 2016 and CentOS 7.
-It is not expected to work on Mac OS, or other systems.
+This module has been tested on Windows Server 2016, CentOS 7, and macOS Sierra.
+It is not expected to work on other systems.

 This module does not yet support upgrading VSTS agents, or changing the configuration of existing VSTS agents.

 On Windows, `install_path` must be specified using backslashes due to a limitation in the `dirtree` module.

+Agents for Azure Pipelines can be configured by overriding some parameter defaults.
+Full support will be provided in a future release.

 There are currently no automated tests for this module.